 As a new church plant from a tradition that is unfamiliar to many in our region, we frequently receive questions about Redeemer, the Anglican tradition, and our approach to worship.
-These questions are critical, whether you have been a member of a church for many years, visiting a new church for the first time, or completely new to christian worship, because it is important to understand what a church believes and why we do what we do.

 On this page you will find a growing database of answers (in the form of videos and written essays) to questions you might have about Redeemer, our tradition, and our more ancient approach to worship.